Creating Visual Supports

 The Creation Process

-After entering your topic and clicking Submit, Ella generates a draft outline for your visual support.
-Here's where you can make adjustments before finalizing.
+After you submit your topic, Ella creates a draft outline for your visual support.
+In the preview, you can:

 • Add supporting characters